Seller's duties

 Goods must match model

 Goods sold to a consumer must match any model of the goods seen or examined by the consumer before they entered into the contract.
-This right applies to consumer contracts made after 1 October 2015.

-Goods must be of satisfactory quality
+Goods and digital content must be of satisfactory quality

 • Safety